nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 ```

 Not surprisingly, this has the effect of printing the text "hello, world" to your screen.
 What happens is, that a function called "print" is called and the parameter "hello, world" is given to it.
-This function then somehow takes care of sending the text to the terminal which then takes care of displaying it on your screen.
+This function then somehow takes care of sending the text to the terminal, which then takes care of displaying it on your screen.

-The python interpreter converts all of this this into a big amount of machine code which is then executed by the CPU and at some point you end up with the text "hello, world" on your terminal.
+The python interpreter converts all of this this into a big chunk of machine code, which is then executed by the CPU, and at some point you end up with the text "hello, world" on your terminal.

 ## Functions

-Functions, like `print` are similar to functions in in mathematics e.g. "f(x) = 2 * x".
+Functions in python are similar to functions in in mathematics e.g. "f(x) = 2 * x".
 In python that function would look like this:

 ```python